-Mexico’s imbalanced Positive Peace performance underpins Mexico’s difficulties in addressing its high rates of criminal violence.
+Mexico’s imbalanced Positive Peace performance underpins its difficulties in addressing high rates of criminal violence in Mexico.

 This framework is called Positive Peace.
 Defined as the attitudes, institutions and structures that create and sustain peaceful societies, the Positive Peace framework was developed to highlight the socio-economic and political factors that enhance peacefulness.

 Results from the 2018 Mexico Peace Index (MPI) report highlight Mexico’s imbalanced Positive Peace performance.

 IEP’s global research has found a negative and statistically significant correlation between imbalanced Pillar performance and levels of peacefulness.
 This suggests that in order to improve peace, the multiple dimensions of Positive Peace in Mexico need to work in unison.

 Positive Peace in Mexico can be measured using the global Positive Peace Index (PPI), which allows for comparison across countries.
 It can also be measured using the Mexico Positive Peace Index (MPPI), which allows for comparison across Mexican states.